cjdbarlow/Part-One/laws.md

         * A standard C cylinder is 1.2L in size
         * Normal cylinder pressure is ~137bar, and atmospheric pressure is ~1bar
         $$ \begin{align*} P_1 .
 V_1 &= P_2 .
 V_2 \\ 137 .
 1.2  &= 164 \\ \end{align*}$$
-        * Therefore, the cylinder contains 164L of oxygen
+        * Therefore, the cylinder contains ~164L of oxygen
-        * By substituting the cylinder pressure (and using appropriate units), the volume of gas in the cylinder can also be calculated
+        * This can be used to calculate the volume of gas remaining in the cylinder during use, using the volume of the cylinder (fixed) and the current pressure as measured at the regulator